stimulusreflex/stimulus_reflex/docs/lifecycle.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

+In this example, we update each anchor's text before invoking the server side Reflex.

 ## Custom Lifecycle Methods

-StimulusReflex controllers can define 4 custom lifecycle methods for each descendant reflex.
-These methods use a naming convention based on the reflex.
-For example, the reflex `ExampleReflex#update` will produce the following lifecycle methods.
+StimulusReflex controllers can define up to four custom lifecycle callback methods for **each** Reflex.
+These methods use a naming convention __based on the name of the Reflex__.
+For example, the Reflex `ExampleReflex#update` will cause StimulusReflex to check for the existence of the following lifecycle callback methods:

 1. `beforeUpdate`
 2. `updateSuccess`